webpack/webpack.js.org/src/content/concepts/output.md

 ## Usage

-The minimum requirements for the `output` property in your webpack config is to set its value to an object including the following thing:
+The minimum requirements for the `output` property in your webpack config is to set it's value to an object including the following thing:

 - A `filename` to use for the output file(s).